adsanz/tp/README.md

    cargo run -- --http
    ```

+You also, could simply download the latest release from the releases page, place it where you want, and just launch it directly as any other app.
+But if you don't trust it you could also simply build it your self.

 2. Allow the app in your firewall if prompted.

 3. Scan the QR code displayed in the GUI with your phone.